jlan84/knn-assignment/individual.md

 ## Recursion Practice
-This afternoon we're going to be implementing an algorithm that relies on recursion.
-We're going to practice with the following problems.
+We're going to be implementing an algorithm that relies on recursion.
+We're going to practice with some problems.
 Write the functions in `recursion_practice.py`.

 We'll be using this implementation of a `TreeNode` for all the questions concerning trees (in node.py):